eclipse-che/che-operator/README.md

 ### OpenShift oAuth

 Bear in mind that che-operator service account needs to have cluster admin privileges so that the operator can create oauthclient at a cluster scope.
-There is `oc adm` command in both scripts.
-Uncomment it if you need these features.
+There is `oc adm` command in both deploy scripts.
+Uncomment it if you need this feature.
 Make sure your current user has cluster-admin privileges.

 ### TLS

 #### OpenShift

-When using self-signed certificates make sure you set `server.selfSignedCerts` to true and grant che-operator service account cluster admin privileges or create a secret called `self-signed-certificate` in a target namespace with ca.crt holding your OpenShift router crt body.
+When using self-signed certificates make sure you set `server.selfSignedCert` to true or create a secret called `self-signed-certificate` in a target namespace with ca.crt holding your OpenShift router crt body.
+When `server.selfSignedCert` the operator will create a test TLS route, GET it, extract certificate chain, convert to a secret `self-signed-certificate`, and Che/CRW server will automatically add it to Java trust store.

 #### K8S